 - Takayama Matsuri, etc.

-Summer in Japan is surprisingly steamy and sticky, with high temperatures and humidity levels.
+The summer season in Japan is surprisingly steamy and sticky, with high temperatures and humidity levels.
 However, the heat doesn’t prevent residents and travelers from making the most of the summer festivals and other functions.

 The Japanese summer begins in June and ends in late August or early September.
 A rainy season usually lasts three or four weeks during these humid summer months.
 The rainy season can be inconvenient to sightsee and get out and about.
 This is useful to remember if you’re traveling there from far away.